techservicesillinois/terraform-aws-cloudfront-lambda-directory-index/README.md

 [![Build Status](https://drone.techservices.illinois.edu/api/badges/techservicesillinois/terraform-aws-cloudfront-lambda-directory-index/status.svg)](https://drone.techservices.illinois.edu/techservicesillinois/terraform-aws-cloudfront-lambda-directory-index)

-Provides a Lambda@Edge function resource for use with AWS CloudFront.
+Provides a Lambda@Edge origin-request trigger function resource for use with AWS CloudFront.
 When used with CloudFront this function will append `index.html` to requests ending in a slash `/`.
+A lambda alias `latest` is also provided pointing to the most recently published function version.

 Argument Reference
 -----------------